abrith-jae/abrith-jae/README.md

 - 👋 Hi, I’m Andrea Taylor, aka @abrith-jae
-- 👀 I’m interested in Process Control and Neurosciences.
-I desire to be involved in gathering, analyzing, and presenting findings from data to increase intelligence.
+- 👀 I’m interested in Process Control.
+I desire to be involved in gathering, analyzing, and assiting in presenting findings from data to increase intelligence.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on business questions pertaining to procurements, major acquisitions, and contracts in the industries of manufacturing, construction, and defense.
 Also, projects or programs involving biological research are of intrest to me.
 - 📫 Reach out to me by email at abrith.ja@gmail.com